intel/dffml/docs/contributing/notebooks.rst

 ``nbsphinx-link`` is used, which allows you to create a symblic link to notebooks in other directories.

-You can create the link to a notebook in a file with extention ``.nblink`` as follows.
+You can create the link to a notebook in a file with extention ``.nblink`` as follows

 .. literalinclude:: /examples/notebooks/moving_between_models.nblink

-After the link has been created, the nblink file is simply added to a toctree to be displayed in the documentation.
+After the link has been created, the ``nblink`` file is simply added to a toctree to be displayed in the documentation

 .. code-block:: text